 In Thailand we met the first overlander trailer combination.
 Dirk and Marieken were testing out their RTT on the trailer.
 Later they converted to a bigger Toyota, but kept the trailer concept.

-We met these two young guys with hunger for kilometers in the north of Thailand.
+We met these two young guys with a hunger for kilometers in the north of Thailand.

 In Laos we met our first cool Mercedes truck.
 Plenty of room in there!